 the AP operating on this link shall transmit a TSF that is equivalent to the expected TSF if this link was never advertised as disabled

-frame exchange operation on this link between the affiliated AP and non-AP STAs affiliated with the associated non-AP MLDs that include the enabled link in their ML setup can be initiated by any member of the BSS that is affiliated with an MLD following CCA performance until a frame is detected by which it can set its NAV, or a period equal to NAVSyncDelay has transpired, whichever is earlier.
-The frame exchange is initiated using all the link parameters that were defined before the link has been defined as an unavailable link subject to power state (see 35.3.12 (Multi-link power management)) and enablement status (see 35.3.7.2 (TID-to-link mapping)) of the affiliated non-AP EHT STA.
+frame exchange operation on this link between the affiliated AP and non-AP STAs affiliated with the associated non-AP MLDs that include the enabled link in their ML setup can be initiated by any member of the BSS that is affiliated with an MLD (#15867) only if CCA is performed until a frame is detected by which it can set its NAV, or until a period equal to NAVSyncDelay has transpired, whichever is earlier.
+The frame exchange is initiated using all the link parameters that were defined before the link has been (#16026)advertised as a disabled link, subject to power state (see 35.3.12 (Multi-link power management)) and enablement status (see 35.3.7.2 (TID-to-link mapping)) of the affiliated non-AP EHT STA.

 NOTE 1—An equivalent TSF is desirable for maintaining TWT agreements.
 An equivalent TSF might be implemented at the AP MLD by determining the difference between the TSF of the disabled AP minus the TSF of another affiliated AP when the link is disabled and then initializing the TSF of the AP when later enabled to the TSF of the other affiliated AP plus the difference.